Camelina sativa

-Camelina sativa is a flowering plant in the family Brassicaceae and is usually known in English as camelina, gold-of-pleasure, or false flax, also occasionally wild flax, linseed dodder, German sesame, and Siberian oilseed.
-It is native to Europe and to Central Asian areas.
-This plant is cultivated as an oilseed crop mainly in Europe and in North America.
+Camelina sativa is a flowering plant in the family Brassicaceae usually known as camelina, gold-of-pleasure, or false flax, but also occasionally as wild flax, linseed dodder, German sesame, or Siberian oilseed.
+It is native to Europe and areas of Central Asia, but cultivated as an oilseed crop mainly in Europe and in North America.
+It is not related to true flax, which is in the family Linaceae.

 Description

 As a summer or winter annual plant, camelina grows to heights of 30-120 cm, with branching stems which become woody at maturity.
-The leaves are alternate on the stem, lanceolate with a length from 2-8 cm and a width of 2-10 mm.
+The leaves are alternate on the stem, and lanceolate with a length from 2-8 cm and a width of 2-10 mm.
 Leaves and stems may be partially hairy.
-It blooms in the UK, between June and July.
-Its abundant, four-petaled flowers are pale yellow in colour, and cross-shaped.
-Later, it produces a fruit which is pear shaped with a short beak.
-The seeds are brown, or orange in colour and a length of 2–3 mm.
+In the UK, it blooms between June and July.
+Its abundant, four-petaled flowers are pale yellow in colour and cross-shaped.
+Later, it produces a fruit which is pear-shaped with a short beak.
+The seeds are brown or orange in colour and a length of 2–3 mm.
 The 1,000-seed weight ranges from 0.8-2.0 g.

 Distribution

-Today, camelina is found, wild or cultivated, in almost all regions of Europe, Asia, and North America, but also in South America, Australia, and New Zealand.
+Today, camelina is found wild or cultivated in almost all regions of Europe, Asia, and North America, but also in South America, Australia, and New Zealand.
 Camelina seems to be particularly adapted to cold semiarid climate zone (steppes and prairies).

 History

 C. sativa has been traditionally cultivated as an oilseed crop to produce vegetable oil and animal feed.
 Ample archeological evidence shows it has been grown in Europe for at least 3,000 years.
-The earliest findsites include the Neolithic levels at Auvernier, Switzerland (dated to the second millennium BC), the Chalcolithic level at Pefkakia in Greece (dated to the third millennium BC), and Sucidava-Celei, Romania (circa 2200 BC).
+The earliest archaeologic sites where it was found include the Neolithic levels at Auvernier, Switzerland (dated to the second millennium BC), the Chalcolithic level at Pefkakia in Greece (dated to the third millennium BC), and Sucidava-Celei, Romania (circa 2200 BC).
 During the Bronze Age and Iron Age, it was an important agricultural crop in northern Greece beyond the current range of the olive.
 It apparently continued to be grown at the time of the Roman Empire, although its Greek and Latin names are not known.
 As early as 600 BC, it was being sown as a monoculture around the Rhine River Valley, and was thought to have spread mainly by coexisting as a weed with flax monocultures.

-Until the 1940s, camelina was an important oil crop in eastern and central Europe, and currently has continued to be cultivated in a few parts of Europe for its seed oil.
+Until the 1940s, camelina was an important oil crop in eastern and central Europe, and it is still cultivated in a few parts of Europe for its seed oil.
 Camelina oil was used in oil lamps (until the modern harnessing of natural gas, propane, and electricity) and as an edible oil (camelina oil, also referred to as wild flax or false flax oil).
 It was possibly brought to North America unintentionally as a weed with flaxseed, and has had limited commercial importance until modern times.
 Currently, the breeding potential is unexplored compared to other oilseeds commercially grown around the world.